jhpce-jhu/jhpce_mkdocs/docs/access/access-overview.md

 These programs are usually used on smartphones, but there are programs available to create them on laptops and desktops.
 The key with using ANY OTP program is to get it from a trusted source.
 We will default to mentioning the `Google Authenticator`.

 After you log into JHPCE for the first time, you should immediately configure your OTP program using a "secret" accessible to you on the cluster via the `auth_util` program.
-Instructions for doing that are found in the [Orientation document](../orient/images/latest-orient.pdf).
+Instructions for doing that are found in the [orientation documents](https://docs.google.com/presentation/d/1elMSTUdKws7FLVFK7vVV_AErA4brNSPX/pub){:target="_blank"}.

 ## Web Portal
 We have a web server named [jhpce-app02.jhsph.edu](https://jhpce-app02.jhsph.edu) configured to offer a growing number of services.
 Click on the links to learn more.